 Most of us have a finite amount of vacation time, so it’s no wonder that many families try to pack a lot into a short window.
 Europe, in particular, tempts parents to bite off too much — with so many small countries close together, it looks deceptively easy to cover a lot of ground.
 And if you’re going to cross an ocean to visit Europe with kids, the thinking goes, you might as well make the most of it.
+But we disagree.
+We think it is better to focus on the best places to visit in Europe with kids, as opposed to trying to do and see it all.

-During your stay in Lisbon, the kids will enjoy wandering the winding streets of this historic city.
+During your stay in Lisbon, the kids will love wandering the winding streets of this historic city.
 Altis Prime Apartments and Altis Suites make a great, centrally located home base for families exploring Lisbon.
-Visit the Castle of São Jorge for its beautiful views over the city and walks along the castle walls.
+Visit the Castle of São Jorge for its beautiful views of the city and walks along the castle walls.
 Other must-see attractions include the Parque das Nacoes and the Oceanarium, the Belem district, the National Tile Museum and the Coach Museum.
 Be sure to stroll down Avenida da Liberdade and take a tram around the city (the tram network is a lifesaver with young kids, as Lisbon is very hilly and not particularly stroller-friendly).
-Finally, take the train for a day trip to Sintra, which is dotted with a landscape of fairytale palaces and castles, making it a protected UNESCO World Heritage Site.
+Finally, take the train for a day trip to Sintra, which is dotted with a landscape of fairy tale palaces and castles, making it a protected UNESCO World Heritage Site.

 The Algarve in southern Portugal is known for its sunny, mild Mediterranean climate, beautiful beaches outlined with stunning caves, cliffs and sea arches, and picturesque fishing villages.
 After Lisbon, the Algarve adds much-appreciated vacation downtime.
 Martinhal Beach Resort and Hotel in Sagres, at the southwest tip of Portugal, is a tranquil retreat with villa-style accommodations and exceptional kids’ programming.
 While the beach and nearby golf resorts are the main draw for this region, families can also bike or walk along the footpaths of Via Algarviana and explore the Arab influences and traditional architecture of Silves, Sagres, Lagos and Faro.

 From your home base in Limerick, there are many possible day trip options to take in Ireland’s dramatic coastline.
 A drive to the legendary Cliffs of Moher will impress even the most jaded teen, especially if they recognize them as the Cliffs of Insanity from The Princess Bride or the Horcrux Cave from Harry Potter and The Half Blood Prince.
 Finish the day with a stop at Bunratty Castle for a medieval banquet.
+It’s a fantastic open air museum.

 Spend another day exploring Killarney and driving the famous Ring of Kerry, or take a ferry cruise to the frozen-in-time Aran Islands.
 End your trip back in Limerick with a visit to King John’s Castle, where kids can dress in medieval garb and get hands-on with interactive multimedia exhibits to explore the castle’s fascinating past.